albertlauncher/documentation/src/gettingstarted/usage.md

 When the results list is hidden or the first item is selected <kbd>⬆</kbd> iterates the input history in reverse order.

 Holding <kbd>Shift</kbd> enables the **input history navigation** mode.
-In this mode the mentioned conditions for <kbd>⬆</kbd> to iterate the history are not required. and <kbd>⬇</kbd> can be used for bidirectional iteration as well.
+In this mode the mentioned conditions for <kbd>⬆</kbd> to iterate the history are not required and <kbd>⬇</kbd> can be used for bidirectional iteration as well.

 If enabled, the (manually set) input text is used for **input history search**.